cmptrmaster/message_generator/readme.md

 This project is to output a random message upon each run of the program.

 The messages are kept in a text file (messages.text), one message per line.
-The application reads in the text file to an array, and then randomly selects on of those message to display.
+The application reads in the text file to an array, and then randomly selects one of those messages to display.

 ### Technologies

 The program is built using JavaScript.
-It's mean to run using node.js.
+It's meant to run using node.js.

 ### License